yottoo/JuliaCommunity/README.md

 # JuliaCommunity
 A julia wrapper for <a href='https://github.com/vtraag/leidenalg'>Leiden algorithm</a> (see the <a href='https://www.nature.com/articles/s41598-019-41695-z'>paper</a>) to discover and plot the communities of a network.
 <p>Leiden algorithm by both CPMVertexPartition (with a resolution parameter γ) and ModularityVertexPartition, as well as Louvain algorithm are implemented.</p>
-<p>Technically, the wrapper serves well for huge network/graph, weighted or unweighted, directed or undirected, building on <a href='https://github.com/JuliaGraphs/SimpleWeightedGraphs.jl'>SimpleWeightedGraphs.jl</a>. </p>
+<p>Technically, the wrapper serves well for huge networks/graphs, weighted or unweighted, directed or undirected, building on <a href='https://github.com/JuliaGraphs/SimpleWeightedGraphs.jl'>SimpleWeightedGraphs.jl</a>. </p>
 <p>The whole network/graph and the discovered communities can be plotted with the backend <a href='https://github.com/JuliaGraphs/GraphPlot.jl'>GraphPlot.jl</a>.
 When plotting the whole network, a graph with vertices no more than 5000 is encourgaged.
 Given a network/graph or a community, the plotting processing will do a basic partition by ModularityVertexPartition leiden algorithm to ensure 'closer' nodes are rendered with same random colors.</p>
-<p><a href='https://juliagraphs.org/LightGraphs.jl/latest/centrality/'>Centrality measures</a> of the nodes and the global cluster coefficients as well as the local cluster coefficients of the discovered communities could be assessed based on <a href='https://github.com/JuliaGraphs/LightGraphs.jl'>LightGraph.jl</a>.</p>
+<p><a href='https://juliagraphs.org/LightGraphs.jl/latest/centrality/'>Centrality measures</a> of the nodes and the global cluster coefficients of the graph as well as the local cluster coefficients of the discovered communities could be assessed based on <a href='https://github.com/JuliaGraphs/LightGraphs.jl'>LightGraph.jl</a>.</p>

 NOTE: the leiden algorithm is implemented by the python package leidenalg, so
         before doing community discovery, Conda and PyCall have to be installed as